thruston/tex-tristram/README.md

 but it is high quality and free.
 If I could find a decent English Blackletter font, I would use it instead.

-The text is derived from the Project Gutenberg source for Sterne's work, extensively corrected by hand using scanned copies of the real first edition volumes that are available through Google Books, and listed (as of June 2023) at [Laurence Sterne in Cyberspace](https://www1.gifu-u.ac.jp/~masaru/Sterne_on_the_Net.html).
+The texts are derived from the Project Gutenberg sources for Sterne's work, extensively corrected by hand using scanned copies of the real first edition volumes that are available through Google Books, and listed (as of June 2023) at [Laurence Sterne in Cyberspace](https://www1.gifu-u.ac.jp/~masaru/Sterne_on_the_Net.html).